diunko/cocaine-book/frameworks.md

 So one can interact with cocaine environment and all of it's components by exchange of messages.
 To help developers develop their apps quickly and be compliant with requirements of cocaine environment, there are frameworks for languages.
-Basicly, framework gives the developer means to interact as a client with any service, or helps to run her code in the cloud.
+Basically, framework gives the developer means to interact as a client with any service, or helps to run her code in the cloud.
 It helps to interact with various conditions such as session handling and lifetime events like termination.